klostermati/Robustness-to-adversarial-examples/README.md

 | `Y_STEP`           | float value                    |
 | `NOISE_ITER`       | integer value (100 by default) |

-As an example, lets run the dataset `MNIST` training it with model `1`, i.e. the network that is in _Codes/models/MNIST-model_1.py_.
+As an example, let's run the dataset `MNIST` training it with model `1`, i.e. the network that is in _Codes/models/MNIST-model_1.py_.
 Then, attack the correct classified images with the `deepfool` attack, with an `eta` parameter of 0.1.
 Finally, use the detection method Stochastic Gaussian Network (`stoGauNet`) with the some specified grid.

 ``` bash
 python robustness.py -ds MNIST -m 1 -a deepfool -eta 0.1 -d stoGauNet -xs 0.0 -xe 1.8 -dx 0.2 -ys 0.0 -ye 0.18 -dy 0.02